The Georgie Gust Exhibit

 Wednesday Sep 14, 2016

-Mentally-ill sexual abuse victim, Ben Schreiber undergoes psychiatric sessions while rambling through memories of sexual exploits.
-Nominated for the Crimson Quill, finalist INDIEFAB, finalist National Indie Excellence Awards 2016, shortlisted 24th Annual Writer's Digest Self-Published Book Awards, BookLife Prize for Fiction.
+Ben Schreiber, a mentally ill sexual abuse victim, recalls his exploits in psychiatric sessions.
+Nominee for Crimson Quill, INDIEFAB, National Indie Excellence Awards, 24th Annual Writer's Digest Self-Published Book Awards, and BookLife Prize for Fiction.

 Lover in the Nobody